 - 1. Maintain disciplinary records of students. - 2.
-Train and supervise students and staff regarding disciplinary procedures. - 3.
-Enforce traffic fines and hear traffic fine appeals. - 4.
+Train and supervise students and staff regarding disciplinary procedures. - 4.
 Refer disciplinary cases to the proper hearing body. - 5.
 Supervise notice and due process procedure. - 6.
 Advise the Student Appeals Committee. - 7.
-Communicate disciplinary decisions to the student. - 8.
-Submit copies of all incident reports to the Dean of Students for numerical inclusion, where appropriate, in the monthly report to the Tennessee Bureau of Investigation.
+Communicate disciplinary decisions to the student.

+8. Submit copies of all incident reports to Security for numerical inclusion, where appropriate, in the monthly report to the Tennessee Bureau of Investigation.